kohlsalem/candle/README.md

 In this sketch i tried to turn the algorithm of flickering inside out :-).
 It gets pretty unreadable, however, for my it produces a fairly nice candle simulation.

-stering gets dome per WLAN.
+steering gets dome per WLAN.

 * /?s=0 - off
 * /?s=100 - on